OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ## Create a custom function that requests data from the web

-What if you wanted a function that could fetch and display the price of Microsoft stock in real time?
-Custom functions are designed so you can easily request data from the web asynchronously.
+What if you needed a function that could retrieve and display the price of a stock in real time?
+Custom functions are designed so that you can easily request data from the web asynchronously.

-Complete the following steps to create a custom function named STOCKPRICE that accepts a stock ticker (e.g., "MSFT") and returns the price of that stock.
-The custom function uses the IEX Trading API, that is free and does not require authentication.
+Complete the following steps to create a custom function named `STOCKPRICE` that accepts a stock ticker (e.g., **MSFT**) and returns the price of that stock.
+This custom function uses the IEX Trading API, which is free and does not require authentication.

-1. Open your code editor of choice and navigate to the stock-ticker project folder.
+1. In the **stock-ticker** project that the Yo Office generator created, find the file **src/customfunctions.js** and open it in your code editor.

-2. Copy and paste the function below and add it to **customfunctions.js**.
+2. Add the following function to **customfunctions.js** and save the file.

-    You'll notice in this code that your asynchronous function returns a JavaScript Promise with the data from the IEX Trading API.
-Asynchronous custom functions require you to either return a new Promise or use JavaScript's async/await syntax.
+    In this code, notice that the asynchronous function returns a JavaScript Promise with the data from the IEX Trading API.
+Asynchronous custom functions require you to either return a new Promise or use JavaScript's `async` / `await` syntax.

     ```js
     function STOCKPRICE(ticker) {